roman-pendrak/Fullstack-Template1-Java/README.md

 # run dev mode
 $ spring-boot:run
 ```
-# The project is setup to run with/without authentication.
 # Auth0 Setup :lock:
 Authentication is not enabled out of the box but configuration is simple.
 Follow the steps below to enable OAuth using Spring Security and the free OAuth provider Auth0